Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Press **Create security group**, your Security Group is now created

-3. Create and configure your AWS account for AWS Command Line Interface (CLI)
+3. Create and configure your IAM user for AWS Command Line Interface (CLI)

 Go to IAM -> Users.
 You should see "*Users (0)*", you will need to create a new user.<br>
 Press **Create user**, then enter a username (e.g. "*user*"), then click **Next**.<br>